hey-reetik/Code-Sphere/README.md

 # Code Sphere

-Code Sphere is a Omegle Like Web Apllication where Coders Can Interact with another ones like their in their Free Time.
+Code Sphere is a Omegle Like Web Apllication where Coders Can talk with another ones like their in their Free Time.